 up as a temporary solution to support vulnerable people.
 Now in 2018, is part of the fabric of British society, campaigning for those who cannot find their voice and lobbying Government to create better social policies for all.

-Crisis is an all year-round organisation, supporting people out of homelessness for good.
+Crisis is an all-year-round organisation, supporting people out of homelessness for good.
 This is done through education, training and support with housing, employment and health.
 Providing one to one support, advice and courses for homeless people in 12 areas across England, Scotland and Wales.

-Crisis help homeless people find and keep a rented home.
+Crisis helps homeless people find and keep a rented home.
 They do this by working with landlords to ensure a supply of places to live and giving homeless people the tools and knowledge, they need to rent successfully.

 Crisis Preventing Homelessness Strategy

-Crisis believe the best way to end homelessness is to stop it happening in the first place.
+Crisis believes the best way to end homelessness is to stop it happening in the first place.
 If someone is at risk of losing their home, councils and all relevant organisations must do everything they can to keep them housed.